dan-r-mount/sport-court-booker/README.md

 The system runs automatically at the following times:

 ### Saturday Bookings
-- Runs at 11:00 PM UTC Friday (12:00 AM BST/GMT Saturday)
+- Runs at 00:00 UTC Saturday (midnight GMT Saturday)
-- Attempts 11:00 first; if unavailable, attempts 12:00.
-At most one booking is made.
+- Books both 11:00 and 12:00 time slots for a 2-hour booking.

 ## System Design